langfuse/langfuse-docs/src/python_sdk_docs.md

 - `value`: the value of the score; float; optional: scale it to e.g. 0..1 to make it comparable to other scores
 - `observationId` (optional): the id of the span, event or generation to which the score should be attached

-Scores can also be modified by the serverClient.

 ```python
 from finto.resources.score.types.create_score_request import CreateScoreRequest